strvcom/eslint-config-javascript/environments/react/README.md

 ### @strv/javascript/environments/react/v15

 Suitable for React v15.
 This ruleset configures ESLint to recognise JSX syntax and enables some rules that make the linting process more natural.
+Some accesssibility rules are also included to keep users happy even if they are using screen readers, braile devices or just keyboard.

 ### @strv/javascript/environments/react/optional

 Use this ruleset in conjunction with any of the above version-specific rulesets.
 Provides additional insights into potential inconsistencies in the project.

 > For new projects, it is recommended to enable this ruleset.
 For existing projects, it is only recommended for the brave.

+### @strv/javascript/environment/react/accessibility

+Use this ruleset to enable the [`a11y`][a11y-repo] rules which provide checks for writing accessible JSX components.